r1usman/the-wild-oasis/readme.md

 # The Wild Oasis

-Main course in Jonas Schmedtmann's ultimate react course. built with react query and supabase
+Main course in Jonas Schmedtmann's Ultimate React Course.
+Built with react query and supabase